cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-apply.md

 Given any component and stack in an Atmos supported infrastructure environment, [`github-action-atmos-terraform-apply`](https://github.com/cloudposse/github-action-atmos-terraform-apply) will retrieve an existing Terraform [planfile](https://developer.hashicorp.com/terraform/tutorials/automation/automate-terraform) from a given S3 bucket using metadata stored inside a DynamoDB table, run `atmos terraform apply` with that planfile, and format the Terraform Apply result as part of a [GitHub Workflow Job Summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/).

-This action is intended to be used together with [Atmos Terraform Plan](/integrations/github-actions/atmos-terraform-plan)
+This action is intended to be used together with [Atmos Terraform Plan](/integrations/github-actions/atmos-terraform-plan), as well as integrated into drift detection with [Atmos Terraform Detection and Remediation](/integrations/github-actions/atmos-terraform-drift-detection) GitHub Actions.

 ## Features